roobini-gamer/SEXY-EVIL-TWIN/README.md

-# Dear who watching this repo this script has a tons of bugs im working to fix them all better wait until i release a newer version
+# Dear who watching this repo i removed the script it has a tons of bugs im working to fix them all i dont know how much times needs but better wait until i release a newer version and dont use the old one (from forks or re-uploaded somewhere) thank you for understanding